close

 The risk of concussion is greatest in practice.
 Studies have found that while the preseason accounts for just 20 percent of the time players spend on the field in college, it accounts for 50 percent of concussions.
 And, including spring practice and practices during the season, about three-quarters of all concussions occur outside of actual games.

-Concussion risk is twofold.
-There is the danger, thankfully relatively low, of a catastrophic head injury, where one blow to the head can be fatal or cause severe damage.
 There’s also the accumulation of blows to the head, which can cause long-term damage over the years.
-Each concussion builds on the damage suffered in previous ones, and players who have suffered one concussion are more likely to suffer another one.
+Each concussion builds on the damage suffered in previous ones and players who have suffered one concussion are more likely to suffer another one.

-The timetable for return from a concussion depends on the severity and how quickly a player can pass through the concussion protocol—a series of tests and evaluations by medical professionals to ensure that the player has recovered before he retakes the field.
-It usually takes at least 7-10 days to stop exhibiting symptoms and stand a chance to return from a concussion, so players are likely to miss at least one game, and often more.
+The timetable for return from a concussion depends on the severity and how quickly a player can pass through the concussion protocol a series of tests and evaluations by medical professionals to ensure that the player has recovered before he retakes the field.

 Shoulder Injuries

 Behind only the knee, the shoulder is the second most injured body part in college football.
-About 13 percent of all football injuries were to the shoulder, and, in a study of NFL Pre-Draft Combine players, nearly half—49.7 percent—had suffered a shoulder injury at some point through the end of their college career, and 34 percent of those shoulder injuries required surgery.
+About 13 percent of all football injuries were to the shoulder and, in a study of NFL Pre-Draft Combine players, nearly half 49.7 percent had suffered a shoulder injury at some point through the end of their college career and 34 percent of those shoulder injuries required surgery.

-There are a large number of moving parts in the shoulder, and that means a large number of different types of injuries.
-Quarterbacks, who have to go through a full range of motion while throwing the ball—and can get hit and tackled at any point in that process—are in the most likely position to suffer a shoulder injury.
+There are a large number of moving parts in the shoulder and that means a large number of different types of injuries.
+Quarterbacks, who have to go through a full range of motion while throwing the ball and can get hit and tackled at any point in that process are in the most likely position to suffer a shoulder injury.

 About 60 percent of the time, a shoulder injury to a quarterback comes from getting hit by another player.
 Another 28 percent of the time, the upper-body injury comes from contact with the ground.
 The good news is that only 12 percent of quarterback shoulder injuries require surgical intervention.

-The most common injury to the shoulder is a sprain, followed by shoulder contusions.
-Next up is a fractured clavicle, followed by shoulder instability.
 This basically means that the arm bone won’t stay in the shoulder socket, leading to persistent dislocations.
 Fractures and instability are the two most likely to lead to surgery and/or a long time recovering.
 The average time missed from this injury is 10 days, with most players returning within three weeks.

-Some other shoulder injuries that can be seen are torn labrums, which are sometimes called SLAP tears, and rotator cuff injuries.
+Some other shoulder injuries that can be seen are torn labrums, which are sometimes called SLAP tears and rotator cuff injuries.
 These types of tear injuries generally take at least four to six weeks to heal and another four to six weeks to strengthen back-to-game shape.

 Other Injuries